i-ght/TextNowCreator/README.md

 # TextNowCreator
-Old textnow account creator for demo purposes
+Old textnow account creator for historical & demo purposes

 TextNow.Creator is the UI &
 TextNow.Waifu is the API